svelteuidev/svelteui/apps/docs/src/routes/core/tooltip/+page.md

 ## Controlled

 By default, Tooltip is displayed when the mouse is over the target element.
+You can get this default behavior by omitting the `opened` prop or setting it to `undefined`.
-To change this logic set the `opened` prop:
+To control the open state of the tooltip, you can provide the `opened` prop:

 <Demo demo={TooltipDemos.controlled} />